OpenNewsLabs/autoEdit_2/adobe-panel-src/README.md

 ### 3. CEP local server

-Local server for adobe panel is at [http://localhost:8099/](http://localhost:8099/), there you can see the dev tools inspector and console.
+Local server for adobe panel is at [http://localhost:8099/](http://localhost:8099/), there you can see the dev tools inspector and console."

 ## some more docs for Adobe dev documentation